-Pursuant to the requirements of the Securities Act of 1933, each Registrant certifies that it has reasonable grounds to believe it meets all of the requirements for filing on Form S-3 and has duly caused this amendment to Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Cleveland, State of Ohio, on March 4, 1997.
+Pursuant to the requirements of the Securities Act of 1933, each Registrant certifies that it has reasonable grounds to believe it meets all of the requirements for filing on Form S-3 and has duly caused this amendment to Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Cleveland, State of Ohio, on March 10, 1997.

-LOMAK OPERATING COMPANY

-LOMAK ENERGY COMPANY

-LOMAK PRODUCTION COMPANY

-LOMAK RESOURCES COMPANY

-LOMAK RESOURCES, L.L.C.

-LPI ACQUISITION, INC.

-BUFFALO OILFIELD SERVICES, INC.

-LOMAK ENERGY SERVICES COMPANY
+LOMAK OPERATING COMPANY LOMAK ENERGY COMPANY LOMAK PRODUCTION COMPANY LOMAK RESOURCES COMPANY LOMAK RESOURCES, L.L.C.
+LPI ACQUISITION, INC. BUFFALO OILFIELD SERVICES, INC. LOMAK ENERGY SERVICES COMPANY

-Thomas W. Stoelk Chief Financial Officer and Vice President
+By /s/ Thomas W. Stoelk Thomas W. Stoelk Chief Financial Officer and Vice President